Sugar Intake Calculator

 Reading Nutrition Labels for Sugar

-Since January 2020, US nutrition labels must list "Added Sugars" separately from "Total Sugars" — a significant improvement for consumers.
+Following the U.S. label revision that separated "Added Sugars" from "Total Sugars," nutrition labels now make it much easier to compare a product with your daily limit.
 Look at the grams of added sugar and compare them to your daily limit.
 The % Daily Value is based on 50 grams (the FDA's 10% of 2,000 calories guideline).
 Products with 20% DV or more per serving are considered high in added sugar.

 Hidden Sugar in "Healthy" Foods